gloveboxes/prompt_flow_workshop/docs/azure_proxy.md

 The Azure AI resources for the workshop are provided by the Azure AI Proxy Endpoint.
 The Azure AI Proxy Endpoint provides access to the following Azure AI resources:

 - [Azure AI Search](https://azure.microsoft.com/products/ai-services/ai-search/).
 The Azure AI Search connection provides access to the `contoso-products` search index.
 - [Azure OpenAI](https://azure.microsoft.com/products/ai-services/openai-service).
-The Azure OpenAI connection provides access to the GPT-3.5-turbo and GPT-4 large language models (LLMs).
+The Azure OpenAI connection provides access to the GPT-3.5-turbo, GPT-4 large, and embedding models.

 ## Set up the workshop environment